What is Online Reputation Management? [5 things you need to know]

-Online reputation management is the process of influencing a brand’s online reputation by changing how users view the company.
-This is accomplished by increasing the visibility of positive content while working to minimize and resolve any negative or false feedback.
+So – what is online reputation management?
+Put simply, it’s the process of influencing a brand’s online reputation by changing how users view the company.
+One of the best ways to accomplish this is to increase the visibility of positive content while working to minimize and resolve any negative or false feedback.

 When a customer asks a question or writes a review, brands need to respond promptly and professionally.
 This is true for both negative and positive feedback.

 Online reputation management best practices suggest responding to user feedback in twenty-four hours or less.
 This helps to show customers how much you value them and prevents them from being angry or frustrated.
-This also discourages already frustrated users from posting even more negative content and permanently impacting your brand reputation.
+A quick reply also discourages already frustrated users from posting even more negative content and permanently impacting your brand reputation.

-Every time your brand responses to users, whether it is on social media platforms or search engines, the response should always be professional.
+Every time your brand responds to users, whether on social media platforms or review sites, the response should always be professional.

 For negative feedback, it is crucial that companies respond with sympathy and concern.
 It can be tempting to ignore or discount negative comments, but this can result in even more negative attention.
-By letting them know you are interested in resolving the situation, brands are able to prevent negative publicity and rectify their consumer relationship.
+By letting users know that you’re interested in resolving the situation, you’re more likely to be able to prevent negative publicity and rectify their consumer relationship!

 Replying to positive reviews is also a great way to show potential future consumers the type of company you are.
-Almost every online shopper read reviews before purchasing products and services.
-That means, how you respond to users today might continue impacting your online reputation for many months and years.
+Almost every online shopper reads reviews before purchasing products and services.
+How you respond to users today will continue to impact how potential consumers view you tomorrow and for years to come!

 Eliminate brand ambiguity.

-Ideally, every small business wants their website to show up first on search engine result pages when searching for their company name.
-But this is not always the case when you share a similar brand or name with other companies.
+Ideally, every small business wants their website to show up first on search engine result pages for their company name.
+Unfortunately, this isn’t always the case – especially if your organization shares a similar brand or name with other companies.

 Maintain a positive online presence.